Post-nominal letters

 Post-nominal letters, also called post-nominal initials, post-nominal titles, designatory letters, or simply post-nominals, are letters placed after a person's name to indicate that the individual holds a position, an academic degree, accreditation, an office, a military decoration, or honour, or is a member of a religious institute or fraternity.
 An individual may use several different sets of post-nominal letters, but in some contexts it may be customary to limit the number of sets to one or just a few.
 The order in which post-nominals are listed after a name is based on rules of precedence and what is appropriate for a given situation.
 Post-nominal letters are one of the main types of name suffix.
-In contrast, pre-nominal letters precede the name rather than following it, such as addressing a physician or professor as "Dr. Smith".
+In contrast, pre-nominal letters precede the name rather than follow it, such as addressing a physician or professor as "Dr. Smith".

 List

 Different awards and post-nominal letters are in use in the English-speaking countries.